City council passes Mayor Randall Woodfin’s $15M COVID-19 response plan

 - $9.2 million to address the estimated budget shortfall for the next 60 days

-In addition to the $1 million approved by the city council Tuesday night, the city’s Department of Innovation and Economic Opportunity has identified an additional $200,000 for the fund.
+In addition to the $1 million approved by the council Tuesday, the city’s Department of Innovation and Economic Opportunity has identified an additional $200,000 for the fund.
 BhamStrong is also designed to include funds from philanthropic and corporate entities.
 The Birmingham City Council must consider additional action as early as next week to launch the program.